 How many rolls do I need?

 One of our most frequently asked questions is about how many rolls to order.
-While we can’t suggest how much you should buy, we do offer our Wallpaper Calculator for rough estimates.
+While we can't suggest how much you should buy, we do offer our Wallpaper Calculator for rough estimates.
 However, we highly recommend asking a professional wallpaper installer who will assist in measuring your space, and give you an accurate roll-count. many manufacturers ship in double rolls.
 If you ordered 6 single rolls, you may only receive 3 double rolls.

 How do I measure?